krishnan-mani/space-odyssey/doc/overview.md

 - provision the Cross Account Manager component in all of the other accounts
 - assign groups in Active Directory to roles
 - user access to AWS accounts for the assigned role via federation to the console

+Not illustrated here:
+===

+- Service Control Policies to restrict actions on AWS accounts
+- Using update policy with CloudFormation stacks
+- Trigger provisioning actions using an alternative mechanism
+- Federation using alternatives to Active Directory
+- "publishing account" best practice with Service Catalog and launch constraints

+Known issues:
+===

+- Account name not returned from list-accounts for some time after creation
+- Cross Account Manager does not process accounts when an account number begins with zero
+- Exceeded allowed number of accounts